Coconut Island (Queensland): History

 On 30 March 1985, the Poruma community elected 3 councillors to constitute an autonomous Poruma Council established under the Community Services (Torres Strait) Act 1984.
 The act conferred local government type powers and responsibilities upon Torres Strait Islander councils.
 The council area, previously an Aboriginal reserve held by the Queensland Government, was transferred on 21 October 1985 to the trusteeship of the council under a Deed of Grant in Trust.
 On 24 April 2002, the council's name was changed from Poruma Council to Poruma Island Council.
 In 2007, the Local Government Reform Commission recommended that the 15 Torres Strait Island councils be abolished and the Torres Strait Island Regional Council (TSIRC) be established in their place.
 In elections conducted under the Local Government Act 1993 on 15 March 2008, members of the 15 communities comprising the Torres Strait Island Regional Council local government area each voted for a local councillor and a mayor to constitute a council of 15 councillors plus a mayor.

+Climate

+Coconut Island has a tropical savanna climate (Köppen: Aw) with a wet season from December to May and a dry season from June to November.
+The wettest recorded day was 6 January 2001 with 184.0 mm of rainfall.
+Extreme temperatures ranged from 37.9 C on 3 December 2023 to 19.0 C on 14 August 2004.